numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

  via a quality indicator function, mapping the set of all solutions evaluated so far (or recommended [HAN2016ex]_) to a :math:`p`-dependent real value.
- In the single-objective noiseless case, this quality indicator simply outputs the minimal observed (feasible) function value during the first :math:`t` function evaluations.
+ In the single-objective noiseless case, this quality indicator simply outputs the best observed (i.e. minimal and feasible) function value during the first :math:`t` function evaluations.
  In the multi-objective case, well-known multi-objective quality indicators such as the hypervolume indicator can be used to map the entire set of already evaluated solutions ("archive") to a real value.